mvysny/vaadin-on-kotlin/vok-rest/README.md

 ### CRUD Handler

-VoK provides a full-blown REST CRUD handler for any vok-orm Entity, which exposes given entity in a standard way over REST.
+VoK provides a full-blown REST CRUD handler for any vok-orm entity, which exposes given entity in a standard way over REST (the `crud2()` function as seen above).
 Attaching the CRUD handler to, say, `/rest/users` will export the following endpoints:

 * `GET /rest/users` returns all users
 * `GET /rest/users/22` returns one users